 15 things to do in Cambridge that will give you goosebumps

-Cambridge is one of the most beautiful places in the UK and with so many incredible sights available it can leave visitors spoilt for choice.
-From iconic historic buildings dating back over 1000 years to sites of stunning natural beauty, a day trip to Cambridge has something for everyone with every interest catered for.
+Cambridge is one of the most beautiful places in the UK and with so many amazing sights available it can leave visitors spoilt for choice.
+From iconic historic buildings dating back over 1000 years to sites of stunning natural beauty, a day trip to Cambridge truly has something for everyone with every interest catered for.

 Explore King's College Chapel